Do you know how many tax allowances you are allowed?

 Tax allowances are approximate estimates of reductions in your taxable income for federal withholding tax purposes.
 When you get a new job, as well as at the beginning of each new year thereafter, you complete an IRS W-4 form: “Employee Withholding Certificate”.
 This enables your employer to adjust your taxable income which will, more closely, determine the proper amount of income taxes to withhold.

 If you get your withholding allowances right, the amount of federal income tax withheld will come very close to your actual tax liability for the year.
+No free loans to the government!

 In a perfect world, you’ll neither owe, nor be entitled to a refund after filing your tax return.
 Owing the IRS money is never an optimal outcome; not only because of the actual tax liability, but also because of the potential penalties and interest.